vinceanalytics/vince/README.md

 Assets are bundled with the binary.
 Also we ship esbuild so you can write alerts in typescript.
 Painless deployment and convenient features don't come cheap.

-## Why PR , Issues and Discussions are disabled
+## Why  Issues and Discussions are disabled ?

+I'm recovering from burnout, I'm not taking any chances.

+## Extra ?

 This is requiem for my defunct web analytics startup dream.
 If you are reading this, [tigerbeetledb/tigerbeetle](https://github.com/tigerbeetledb/tigerbeetle) team, I am